 Give your real estate now and receive secure fixed payments for life

 Using a gift arrangement called a “deferred gift annuity,” you can give your real estate now and receive payments of a fixed amount starting on the date you choose.
 The payment amount will depend on your age and how long after your donation payments will begin.
-Payments are backed by the general resources of The Oregon Humane Society for life and may be partially tax-free.
+Payments are backed by the general resources of Oregon Humane Society for life and may be partially tax-free.
 You also will receive a substantial income tax charitable deduction in the year of your gift and avoid or defer capital gains tax.

 Give your real estate through your estate